PathriK/Analytics-Automation/README.md

 8. Send 'stop' signal and get captured analytics data from Proxy
 9. Parse and validate the captured data, that pageName is 'mac'
 10. End Test

+# Commands Available:
+__start-proxy:__ Starts the proxy at port 8080 without any debug logs

+__debug-proxy:__ Same as start-proxy but logs console with debug infos

 # Developer Contact
 pathrikumark@gmail.com